Dangerous Drug Lawsuit Lawyers

 Most lawsuits against pharmaceutical companies allege that a person was injured or suffered serious harm from an undisclosed side effect of prescription medication.

-The laws in the United States require that the drug companies disclose all serious complications of medicine and warn consumers about the potential risks and side effects of a drug.
+The laws in the United States require that drug companies disclose all serious complications of medicine and warn consumers about the potential risks and side effects of a drug.

 People harmed by drugs may have the legal right to a settlement against the drugmaker.

 In other cases, a pharmaceutical company may promote a drug for “off-label” use.
 This means that the drug is used for the main purpose but may also have some incidental benefits.
 However, those other benefits may pose serious medical risks to the consumer.

 Failing to warn doctors and the public of these risks may also be the basis for suing a drug manufacturer.
-To learn more about what can be the basis for dangerous drug claim, speak with our experienced lawyers today.
+To learn more about what can be the basis for dangerous drug claims, speak with our experienced lawyers today.